jge162/Create-Release/README.md

 # create-release
-Create a new release when a Pull Request is closed (with certain conditions).
+Create a new release when a Pull Request is closed (with certain conditions)